MACHINE LEARNING or STATISTICAL LEARNING

 USEFUL TEXTS FOR MACHINE LEARNING (NOT ECONOMICS)

-For statistical learning the main text used in 240F is an undergraduate / masters level book
+For statistical learning a leading text is the undergraduate / masters level book

-ISL: Gareth James, Daniela Witten, Trevor Hastie and Robert Tibsharani (2013), An Introduction to Statistical Learning: with Applications in R, Springer.
+ISL2: Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani (2021), An Introduction to Statistical Learning: with Applications in R, Second Edition, Springer.

-Supplementary material on statistical learning came from the Ph.D. level book
+Supplementary material on statistical learning is in the Ph.D. level book

 ESL: Trevor Hastie, Robert Tibsharani and Jerome Friedman (2009), The Elements of Statistical Learning: Data Mining, Inference and Prediction, Springer.